Timeline of the COVID-19 pandemic in Saskatchewan: Winter (January–March)

-February

 On February 3, the province announced that it will further phase out COVID-19 testing and reporting of cases effective immediately.
 PCR tests will only be available to those who are hospitalized or considered high-risk (including confirmatory testing for health care workers), and public testing sites will be closed effective February 7.
 In addition, the province will cease daily reports and statistics, and only publish a weekly summary.
 On February 8, as previously promised, Moe announced that the proof of vaccination mandate would be lifted effective February 14, and that the indoor mask mandate would be lifted by the end of the month.

-March

-April
+Spring (April–June)

 During question period on April 25, members of the Saskatchewan NDP accused the government of lacking transparency in its current response to COVID-19, and that it was "wreaking havoc in our health system and in our emergency rooms".
 Merriman denied that the province was "downplaying" the pandemic, and argued that "most of the challenges that we have in our healthcare system are human resource related", citing that the majority of surgeries in Regina and Saskatoon were occurring as scheduled.